-Macular dystrophy exhibits autosomal dominant and autosomal recessive pattern of inheritance.
-It is characterized by a localized impairment in the macula of the retina, which causes a loss of visual acuity.
-The most common pathology in this group is Stargardt disease, or juvenile macular dystrophy, with a prevalence of 1: 10,000.
-Clinically it is characterized by the appearance of bronze-colored pigment deposits in the macula.
+Macular dystrophies are characterized by localized degeneration in the macular area that causes a loss of visual acuity.
+The most common pathology in this group is Stargardt's disease or juvenile macular dystrophy, with a prevalence of 1: 10,000 individuals.
+Clinically it is characterized by the appearance of bronze pigment deposits in the macula.
 They are inherited following an autosomal dominant and autosomal recessive pattern.
 Most cases are caused by recessive mutations in the ABCA4 gene.
 DBGen's Panel on Macular Dystrophies and Stargardt's Disease includes the coding regions of 44 genes and more than 60 deep intronic mutations.